oxygen-fragment/ai-music-tips-and-tricks/docs/platforms/suno.md

 Suno will infer a lot more using your prompt.

+**Example:**

+>Complex melodic runs (30 seconds maximum)

+turns into,

-**Example:** "Complex melodic runs (30 seconds maximum)" turns into, "piano-driven, with complex melodic runs and dynamic builds, intricate, pop, complex".
+>piano-driven, with complex melodic runs and dynamic builds, intricate, pop, complex

 **NOTE:** During testing, Suno did **not** adhere to the parenthesized instructions, i.e. Suno created a 2 minute 30 second plus song.